scenerystack/community/docs/learn/setup.md

 Before working with SceneryStack, ensure you have the following tools installed:

 1. **Command Line Interface**
-   Use Terminal (macOS/Linux) or Command Prompt (Windows) to interact with the system.
+   Use Terminal (macOS/Linux), Command Prompt (Windows), or your preferred CLI.

 2. **Git**
    Git is required to check out the PhET code from GitHub.
 You can download it from [git-scm.com](https://git-scm.com/downloads).